jhavl/mmc/index.md

 **[Preprint Avaliable Here](https://arxiv.org/abs/2002.11901)**

-MMC is designed for serial-link manipulators which have more degrees-of-freedom than nessecary to access their entire task space.
-Examples of these redunant robots include the Franka-Emika Panda, Kuka LBR iiwa, Rethink Robotics Sawyer, and the Kinova Gen3.
+MMC can be used on any serial-link manipulator regardless of if it is redundant or not.
+This includes 7 degree-of-freedom robots such as the Fanka-Emika Panda and the 6 degree-of-freedom robots such as the Universal Robotics 5 manipulator.

 ![Cover Image](/images/cover2_lite.svg)